sc-ventures/cloudbreak-documentation/docs/blueprints.md

 <div class="note">
     <p class="first admonition-title">Creating Blueprints for Ambari 2.6.1+</p>
     <p class="last">
-Ambari 2.6.1 or newer does not install the mysqlconnector; therefore, when creating a blueprint for Ambari 2.6.1 or newer <b>do not include the MYSQL_SERVER component</b> for Hive Metastore in your blueprint.
+Ambari 2.6.1 or newer does not install the mysqlconnector; therefore, when creating a blueprint for Ambari 2.6.1 or newer <b>you should not include the MYSQL_SERVER component</b> for Hive Metastore in your blueprint.
 Instead, you have two options:
 <ul>
 <li>Configure an external RDBMS instance for Hive Metastore and include the JDBC connection information in your blueprint.
 If you choose to use an external database that is not PostgreSQL (such as Oracle, mysql) you must also set up Ambari with the appropriate connector; to do this, create a pre-ambari-start recipe and pass it when creating a cluster.</li>
-<li>If a remote Hive RDBMS is not provided, Cloudbrak will install a Postgres instance and configure it for Hive Metastore during the cluster launch.</li>
+<li>If a remote Hive RDBMS is not provided, Cloudbrak installs a Postgres instance and configures it for Hive Metastore during the cluster launch.</li>
 </ul>
 For information on how to configure an external database and pass your external database connection parameters, refer to <a href="https://cwiki.apache.org/confluence/display/AMBARI/Blueprints">Ambari blueprint</a> documentation.
 </p>